Escape the Night: Episodes

-Gabbie Hanna controversy
+Controversy

-On June 27, 2021, former contestant Gabbie Hanna released "an exposé video" aimed at producer Daniel Preda, creator Joey Graceffa, and their creative team.
-In the video, her eating disorder was triggered by "alleged mistreatment on set" and her dietary meal requests were denied by production.
-Daniel Preda denied Hanna's allegations and personally received her meal options.
-Preda also mentions that Hanna has "missed or delayed production obligations" and was "verbally abusive" to staff.
-Various season four cast members sided with the creator and writers of the series, with one of them mentioning it "paints an untruthful picture of what happened."
+On June 27, 2021, former contestant Gabbie Hanna released a video criticizing producer Daniel Preda, Graceffa, and the show's creative team, in which she alleged that mistreatment on set, including production's handling of her meal requests, had triggered her eating disorder.
+Preda denied the allegations and said that Hanna had "missed or delayed production obligations" and was "verbally abusive" to staff.
+Several fourth-season cast members sided with the production, with one saying Hanna's account "paints an untruthful picture of what happened".

-Cancellation and film
+Cancellation and miniseries

-After a year from its fourth season premiere, YouTube Premium confirmed and declined to renew the series for a fifth season.
-In the summer of 2021, Graceffa stated in a vlog that the streaming service will no longer fund and distribute further seasons of the series, but has stated that he has full ownership of the intellectual property.
+YouTube Premium declined to renew the series for a fifth season.
+In June 2020, Graceffa said the service would no longer fund further seasons and that he retained full ownership of the intellectual property.

-In October 2023, Graceffa released a couple of teasers for an upcoming project through the series' social media platforms.
-Later on, the creator announced an upcoming film for the series; a fundraiser was set up through Indiegogo.
-In November 2023, Graceffa brought five previous contestants to compete for a role in the upcoming film: Manny Mua, GloZell Green, Tyler Oakley, Teala Dunn, and Rosanna Pansino (who ended up winning).
+In October 2023, Graceffa released teasers for a new project through the series' social media accounts, and on November 2, 2023, he launched an Indiegogo campaign to fund a film continuation.
+In November 2023, Graceffa brought five previous contestants, Manny Mua, GloZell Green, Tyler Oakley, Teala Dunn, and Rosanna Pansino, to compete for a role in the project, which Pansino won.
+Mua was also cast in the resulting miniseries.

-On November 12th, 2025, Joey Graceffa announced that a new miniseries entitled Escape the Night: The Lost Tapes was coming exclusively to Tubi.
+Graceffa later said that the production had hoped to raise a million dollars to make a film, but that the campaign raised about $130,000, enough to fund a single episode; the footage captured was then expanded into three parts.
+Lawson did not return; Graceffa said Lawson left the project about five months before filming.

-On November 18th, 2025, Graceffa annouced in a post on X that the series will release on November 27th.
+On November 12, 2025, Tubi announced Escape the Night: The Lost Tapes as part of its first slate of creator-led series.
+On November 18, 2025, Graceffa announced on X that the miniseries would premiere on November 27.

 Other media

 Escape room

-With the release of the fourth season, an immersive escape room was set up for a limited event that ran exclusively from August 9 to August 27, 2019, in Beverly Hills, California.
-The escape room had multiple rooms to venture through, with surprise guest appearances from Joey Graceffa, Jack O'Connor as Mortimer, and Eva Augustina Sinotte as The Sorceress.
+With the release of the fourth season, an immersive escape room was set up for a limited event that ran from August 9 to August 27, 2019, in Beverly Hills, California.
+The escape room had multiple rooms, with surprise appearances from Joey Graceffa, Jack O'Connor as Mortimer, and Eva Augustina Sinotte as the Sorceress.

 Board game

-In June 2020, Graceffa announced that due to COVID-19's impact on Hollywood and television, their fifth installment was postponed indefinitely, but teased a new interactive fan version.
-Fans of the series subscribed to a newsletter email list in order to receive updates about the new project.
-A Kickstarter campaign was started to fund a board game based on the series; their goal of $30,000 was achieved in just three hours.
-It was formally announced the next day.
+In June 2020, Graceffa announced that due to COVID-19's impact on Hollywood and television, a fifth installment was postponed indefinitely, and teased a new interactive fan project.
+A Kickstarter campaign to fund a board game based on the series reached its goal of $30,000 in three hours, and the game was formally announced the next day.